VSA

 Timing

 Timing is by far the greatest challenge for any animator.
 Action must occur at just the right times at just the right speeds or the end result is simply poor.
 Even if you spend hundreds of man hours perfecting your actions on one machine, when you go to run it on the presentation machine -- everything might be off.
-Click here to see how VSA keeps the actions synchronized regardless of the computer.
+Click here to see how VSA keeps the actions synchronized regardless of the computer

 Interface